-The Playbar isn’t cheap, and the Dali Kubik One may give you better audio performance, but the fact it delivers TV sound and the Sonos music streaming package puts it in another league to anything else on the market.
-If that’s what’s important to you, and a space-hogging surround system isn’t practical, the Playbar is hard to ignore.
+The Playbar isn’t cheap, and the Dali Kubik One may give you better audio performance, but the fact it delivers TV sound and the Sonos music streaming package at a reduced price makes it a tempting buy.

 Sonos multi-room system

-The great thing about Sonos is not only its wide range of products, long list of streaming services, and user-friendly app and set up.
+The great thing about Sonos is not only its wide range of products, long list of streaming services, user-friendly app and set-up, and consistently impressive performance.
 It’s also that your system can constantly grow – whether that's through adding wireless speakers to your soundbar set-up or planting them in another room.
 And if you want to add voice control into the mix, it's a seamless process.

 While no longer compulsory, we would recommend anyone committed to the multi-room cause to hardwire at least one (a ‘master’) speaker to your network router, so you can take advantage of the proprietary peer-to-peer mesh network that makes Sonos so reliable.
 Alternatively, the more powerful Sonos Boost (£99) is designed to make your wi-fi signal twice as robust – ideal for large houses and thick walls.